 There is a schematic for the ATAS-120 available online if you search for it.
 If you're going to do any work on the antenna, it's a very good idea to take a look at how the unit is constructed in the diagram below:

-First, remove the ATAS-120A from the vehicle mount:
+First, fully extend the antenna, then remove the ATAS-120A from the vehicle mount: